yireo/yireo-slides/slides/yireo/magento-love-and-hate.md

 # Disclaimer on Mage-OS NL
 ~ I'm not representing the official view of Mage-OS NL ~ Mage-OS NL is not Mage-OS worldwide
-~ I talked to Vinai (president of Mage-OS worldwide)
-~ But I am bad in replicating words literally
+~ I talked to Vinai Kopp (president of Mage-OS worldwide) ~ But I am bad in replicating words literally

 ---